 Since the end of the Parks for People Project in June 2018 the Parks Officer post was secured on a permanent basis by funding from the County Council and part funding by the Town Council.
 This allows security for the parks development and means that NCC and the Town Council can draw on the expertise of the Parks Officer for other projects/area of the town.
 A monthly meeting is held with NEAT/Town Council to discuss projects.
 The Town Council initially funded the post until April 2021, and a successful bid for the following 2021 has followed.
-This will be looked at in April 2022 for future funding.
+Due to a change in personel at the Town Council they no longer fund the post, the rest being found by NCC

 Full budget records are held by the Green Spaces Officer.
 A breakdown of costs for the parks is given in Appendix 2.
 At present, no specific budget from the Neighbourhood Services team is allotted to the park's management.
-Money is instead allocated from the general maintenance pot on demand by request from the Green Spaces Officer; this is under review for 2021/22.
+Money is instead allocated from the general maintenance pot on demand by request from the Green Spaces Officer.